dOpensource/dsiprouter/docs/command_line_options.rst

 ===================================  ======================================================================================================
 Option                               What does it do?
-install [-rtpengine] [-servernat]    installs dSIPRouter and the RTPEngine if you need to proxy RTP traffic. start                                Starts dSIPRouter stop                                 Stops dSIPRouter from running
+install [-rtpengine]                 installs dSIPRouter and the RTPEngine if you need to proxy RTP traffic. install  [-rtpengine] [-servernat]   installs dSIPRouter and the RTPEngine if you need to proxy RTP traffic thats behind a NAT start                                Starts dSIPRouter stop                                 Stops dSIPRouter from running
 restart                              Restarts DSIPRouter after a stop uninstall                            Uninstalls dSIPRouter
 ===================================  ======================================================================================================